Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 “I’m waiting to see if there’s any action behind their repentance that they expressed today,” she told The Associated Press.

-Bowman, the son of Hall of Fame coach Scotty Bowman, said he was stepping aside because he didn’t want to be a distraction for the team.
+Bowman, the son of Hall of Fame coach Scotty Bowman, said he was stepping aside because he didn’t want to be a distraction.
 He also resigned his position as GM of the U.S men’s hockey team at the 2022 Winter Olympics.

 “Eleven years ago, while serving in my first year as general manager, I was made aware of potential inappropriate behavior by a then-video coach involving a player,” he said in a statement released by the Blackhawks.
 “I promptly reported the matter to the then-president and CEO who committed to handling the matter.